2023 Southland Conference men's basketball tournament

 The 2023 Southland Conference men's basketball tournament was the postseason men's basketball tournament for the 2022–23 season of the Southland Conference.
 The tournament was held March 5–8, 2023, at The Legacy Center in Lake Charles, Louisiana.
-The tournament winner will receive the conference's automatic invitation to the 2023 NCAA Division I men's basketball tournament.
+Top seeded Texas A&M–Corpus Christi defeated second seeded Northwestern State 75–71 in the championship game winning its second consecutive tournament championship and receiving the conference's automatic invitation to the 2023 NCAA Division I men's basketball tournament.